Bold and enticing natural textures

 This grade looks natural yet consistent, with few knots.
 Up to 10% sapwood can be found in Select boards, along with considerable grain and colour variation, but only small knots.

 More of the wood’s character shines through in rustic floors – including large knots, dark streaks, filled knots and colour variation.
 Again, up to 10% sapwood is likely in this grade.

 Very little is graded out in the extra rustic category.
 Large knots, splits, cracks and any amount of sapwood make this a fun choice, and mean that the floor will be all that more distinctive.

 Knots occur naturally in wood where a branch grows out of the main trunk.
 They can go deep into the timber’s core.
 In terms of flooring, there are two types of knot.
 A dead knot is where the core of the knot has fallen out or been removed, and then filled.
 With a live knot, the core remains in the board.
 The rustic and extra rustic grades contain both types of knots.

-If you don’t want large knots in your flooring, ask your fitter to cut them out and fill them.
+Any large knots that are not desired can be cut out and filled during the floor fit.
 Note that it’s not always possible to find an exact colour match when filling a knot.